kloi34/amoguSV/README.md

 ## Plugin Overview
 amoguSV makes working with SVs quick and easy!

-Once you open the plugin in the map editor you,
+Once you open the plugin in the map editor you
 1. Choose an SV tool
 2. Adjust the SV tool's settings
 3. Select notes you want to use the tool at/between